Cox Distraction Manipulation/Spinal Decompression

 Further, to help the disc(s) assume a more normal position, to help the spine regain its lost motions, and to enhance muscle and ligament healing with minimum scar tissue damage, Cox Technic is the treatment of choice.

-While there are many chiropractors in Bellevue, Dr. Lonny takes a unique interest in empowering you to help yourself, but will ensure you have a solid foundation to build on!
+While there are many chiropractors in Bellevue, Dr. Lonny takes a unique interest in empowering you to help yourself, while ensuring you have a solid foundation to build on!